tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 -------------------
 - The original Hobotnica draws a Venn diagramm of intersections between the 5 implemented DE tools
-- This version breakes the Venn diagramm.
+- This version breaks the Venn diagramm.
 For the purpose of smooth run the code for Venn diagram was silenced

 ----------------------------------------------------------------